 Photo by Pixabay on Pexels.com[/caption

 Experience the joy of pet companionship without having to scoop poop, clean up hairballs, or use a lint roller to remove hair!
-Seriously though, according to the Pew Research Center (2018), “About a quarter of U.S. adults say they are ‘almost constantly’ online.”
-Because…
+Virtual Adoption provides the stress reduction benefits of pet ownership without all the work!
+According to the Pew Research Center (2018), “About…

 What is a Virtual Retreat?
 Through use of multi-media communication, videos, and web platforms the typical retreat concept morphs into a virtual experience!
 No need to pack a bag or travel to a retreat center!
 In our Virtual Retreats you experience rejuvenation from the…